Identifying the latent space geometry of network models through analysis of curvature: Simulation Evaluation

-In this section, we discuss the Type 1 error and power of our proposed tests under various values for the clique size ($\ell$) and the number of cliques we select for our estimation ($K$).
-In all cases, we simulate graphs in the following way.
-First, we generate a set of groups centers randomly in the latent geometry and dimension to be tested.
-We generated 15 centers and a graph of size $n = 1200$.
-We then spread points around these latent centers, with an equal number of points at each center.
-We use this approach rather than (for example) assigning points uniformly across the surface to mimic community structure in empirical networks \citep{newmanmw2000,girvan2002community,jackson2008,leskovec2008statistical,newman2010}.
-We can, of course, interpolate between a setting with extreme within-group homophily and uniform latent positions by adjusting the spread of points around these centers.
-We generated 25 sets of latent positions and then, for each set of latent positions, construct 100 graphs.
+For the power simulations, we generated 25 sets of latent positions and then, for each set of latent positions, constructed 100 graphs.
 When comparing across values of $K$ and $\ell$, we use the same graphs for all comparisons (e.g., when comparing $K=10$ vs $K=5$, the cliques in the $K=5$ set are randomly selected from among those in $K=10$).
 We provide specific values we used for simulations and additional results in Appendix~\ref{sec: generatePoints}.